cabraham/CuriousMoonExercise/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Rob Conery's book "A Curious Moon" is something I've been meaning to go through for a long while.
-He's a big fan of PostgreSQL and wrote this book as a story-driven introduction to this database technology.
+He's a big fan of PostgreSQL (postgres) and wrote this book as a story-driven introduction to this database technology.
 I haven't used PostgreSQL professionally at all...
 I've heard good things about it, but I don't think I'm going to be blown away by it.
 That being said, I want to read through the book and do the exercises.

 Here's why:
 * Reading is fun.
 Science is fun.
 Programming is fun.  :smile: